taustation-fan/taustation-fan.github.io/README.md

 (you can only repair ships at a Port, and only analyze security footage at Security), and not all stations have all areas.
 Ports and Brigs are everywhere, Sick Bay and Security are also nearly ubiquitous.
-Cloning Vats can be found on all stations except Daedalus and the Jump Gates.
+Cloning Vats can be found on all stations except Daedalus, the Sol Jump Gate and Ghost of Mali.
+In contrast, only four stations have embassies.

 Finally, some careers are more dangerous than others; if a majority of tasks sound illegal, you might spend quite some time in the Brig.